aimiora/pubmed-mcp/README.md

 ## Development notes

 - The `PubMedClient` handles eSearch and eSummary requests and merges them into a list of `ArticleSummary` dataclasses.
-- The FastAPI app caches a single client instance and gracefully closes it during shutdown.
+- The FastAPI app creates a fresh `PubMedClient` per request and closes it automatically once the response is sent.
-- Tests use `respx` to simulate PubMed responses, keeping the suite fast and deterministic.
+- Tests rely on `httpx.MockTransport` to simulate PubMed responses, keeping the suite fast and deterministic.

+## Using with ChatGPT's MCP connector

+1. Start the server (see [Launch the HTTP server](#3-launch-the-http-server)).
+Ensure the machine is reachable from ChatGPT (e.g., via port forwarding, tunneling, or hosting on a public network).
+2. Note the base URL, typically `http://localhost:8000/` when running locally. **Provide only the URL** in ChatGPT's connector configuration—passing a shell command such as `curl "http://localhost:8000/..."` will be rejected as an unsafe URL.
+3. In ChatGPT, add a new MCP connector and supply the base URL along with any required authentication details (if applicable).
+4. Test the connection: ChatGPT should be able to call `GET /health` for readiness and `GET /articles/search` to fetch PubMed summaries.